2. Progestin-only birth control pills (“mini-pills”)

 How to take birth control pills correctly?

-Standard regimen of hormonal contraceptives
+Standard regimen for hormonal contraceptives

 Special Modes